2008 Iowa Hawkeyes football team: at Pittsburgh

-Iowa entered the game at Heinz Field undefeated and the only FBS team remaining to not give up a touchdown in the 2008 season.
-Pittsburgh, despite losing their season home opener to Bowling Green, posed a tough team led by 2007 Big East Rookie of the Year and future NFL icon LeSean McCoy.
+Iowa entered the game at Heinz Field now known as Acrisure Stadium, undefeated and the only FBS team remaining to not give up a touchdown in the 2008 season.
+Pittsburgh, despite losing their season home opener to Bowling Green, Pitt was led by future second round NFL Draft pick LeSean McCoy who had previously been selected First Team All-Big East and All-Big East rookie of the year in 2007.
 Pittsburgh had finished third in the Big East preseason media poll after spoiling West Virginia's national championship hopes the previous season.

 The Hawkeyes, still amid a quarterback battle between Christensen and Stanzi, decided to start and end the game with Christensen while rotating throughout the first half.
 Iowa struggled to defend quarterback draw plays and found themselves in a 14-3 hole with 12:34 left in the second quarter, despite holding McCoy to 18 rushing yards in the first half.
 Touchdowns from Shonn Greene, who rushed for a game-high 147 yards, and Christensen enabled Iowa to take a 17-14 late third-quarter lead.
 McCoy put the Panthers in front for good with a 27-yard fourth-quarter touchdown run.
 Trent Mossbrucker connected on a 39-yard field goal to get the Hawkeyes within a point, but both ensuing Iowa drives sputtered ending in a sack and a fumble, respectively, giving Pittsburgh the win.